farzanyazdanjou/coconut-open-api-js/README.md

 - `assigned(assigned: boolean = true)`

-Set a filter which will tell the API to return locations that have a public user and service assignments.
+Set a filter which will tell the API to return locations that have public user and service assignments.

 - `containing(user: number | string)`